Police release 911 calls from Henry Ruggs’ deadly crash - NewsBreak

 911 Operator 1

-Okay, and Mr. Leone, just verify your phone number. [bleep] Thanks so much, sir.
+Okay, and Mr. L****, just verify your phone number. [bleep] Thanks so much, sir.
 You heard it only and then you looked out your backyard and saw what happened.

 Caller 1